-- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school / academy's systems or procedures to prevent similar issues in the future.
+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.
+The Chair of the Committee will provide the complainant and Newton Hill Community School with a full explanation of their decision and the reason(s) for it, in writing, within ten school days from the date of the stage 2 meeting.
 The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by Newton Hill Community School.